 If your hospital would like to participate in the Green Hospital Scorecard program, or if you have not received a survey link, please email email@example.com.

-An invitation to participate in GHS data collection will be emailed to all hospitals in Fall 2017.
-The survey will remain open through December 22, 2017.
+An open invitation to participate in GHS data collection was emailed on November 15th, 2017.
+The survey will remain open through February 28th, 2017.